workshopweekend/remote_control_cardboard/project/software.md

-1. First, test your motor wiring by running the following motor testing code:
+1. First, test your motor wiring by running the following motor testing code.
-    <%= motor_tester.ino =%>
 The wheels should move forward for a second, then stop for a second, and repeat.
 If either or both wheels are rotating in the wrong direction, switch two connectors around on those wheels.
+    <%= motor_tester.ino =%>

 2. Install the [IR Remote library](http://workshopweekend.net/img/arduino-projects/IRremote.zip): in Arduino, in the "Sketch" menu, select "Import Library..." then "Add Library...", and in the resulting diablog box, navigate to the `IRremote.zip` file you just downloaded.
 (Note: this library conflicts with a built-in library in Arduino version 1.6.0 -- if you're getting a strange error, try Arduino version 1.0.6!)

 3. Upload the full remote control cardboard box code, but note that your remote control won't trigger the wheels yet:
-    <%= remote_control_cardboard.ino %=>
+    <%= remote_control_cardboard.ino =%>

 4. Update your code (in the `void loop()` function) so that the control functions (`forward`, `reverse`, `left`, `right`, and `halt`) are triggered by specific buttons on your remote.